ViscousTests/website/content/docs/understanding-the-world/solving-societal-problems.md

 with this same line of thinking.
 I do admit there's a bit of a chicken-and-egg problem here :/.

+#### Externality-based Policies

+May societal problems are due to hard-to-track externalities of existing behaviors that are not "priced in" to the cost of the behavior.
+For instance, companies that make unhealthy food do not pay for the healthcare costs their products incur.
+Or single-use plastic producers do not pay for waste cleanup efforts.
+Or petroleum refiners do not pay for CO2 emissions.
+If these externalities were priced in, then the consumer would have a much easier time making buying decisions, as the real cost of their consumption would be obvious to them.

+Currently, it's hard to know the real cost of a given behavior, which is further confused by emotional arguments on either side.
+For example, if you want to know if you should use plastic straws or not, the low price of them might make you think they are an efficient way to solve your problem.
+But others would argue that [some large number] of straws are used every second!
+Unfortunately, that doesn't really tell you very much.
+If instead it cost a dollar to clean up every discarded straw, and that was priced into the straws cost since the producing company had to clean up the straws, then you as the consumer could make a more informed decision about whether that dollar is worth it.

+Of course, tracking all these externalities is hard.
+But this seems like a useful framework, or at least more useful that trying to get consumers to all individually understand the externalities of their actions.

+Probably someone else somewhere has done a much better job exploring this topic.

 ### 3. Cultural Environmental Change

 Shifting cultural norms also can lead to massive change in individual behavior.